mitaiethics/mitaiethics.github.io/info.md

 The MIT AI Ethics & Policy discussion group aims to facilitate interdisciplinary, institute-wide discussions about AI technologies and the concerns they motivate.
 We want to provide a space for people in the MIT community to ask questions, gather feedback on ideas or research, learn from others, and connect with a community engaged with these topics.

+### Events in fall 2023
+* 10/19/2023: From Research to Scalable Responsible AI with Shivani Poddar
+* 11/2/2023: The EU AI Act: Which Lessons for US AI Regulation (Joint with the AI & Tech Policy Caucus at HKS)

 ### Events in spring 2023
 * 04/06/2022: Mixer with the Harvard Kennedy School Emerging Technologies Caucus
 * 04/20/2022: [A Technical Perspective on the EU AI Act](https://mitaiethics.github.io/)